Profannyti/Profannyti/README.md

   <h1>Hey, I'm Raghav Vij</h1>
-  A Full-stack Developer.
-I like to design things from scratch and enjoy bringing ideas to life.
+  Your friendly neighborhood Full-stack Developer!
+I get a kick out of creating things from scratch and turning cool ideas into reality.
   <br></br>
-  Looking for work and projects where I am able to apply my experience and knowledge and have opportunities to learn, develop and progress my career.
-Passionate about Web3.
-Perpetually
+  Actively seeking opportunities for collaboration and engagement on projects where I can contribute my extensive experience and knowledge.
-  working on improving my skills.
+  My enthusiasm for Web3 is unwavering, and I am perpetually dedicated to refining my skill set.

 <br></br>